exbotanical/ys/docs/documentation/routing.md

 ## Nested Routing

 Ys supports nested routing, allowing you to encapsulate route logic in a specific router instance.
-To initialize a sub-router, use the `router_register_sub` and bind the sub-router to the root router instance.
+To initialize a sub-router, use the `router_register_sub` function and bind the sub-router to the root router instance.

 ```c{6-8}
 int main() {